Was it plain murder?

 Smiles and paranoia

-April 26, 2009 by haroldolmos
+April 26, 2009

 Wednesday night 4/21 was time of laughter and amusement for viewers watching TV programs.
 At least two news shows took the brunt of the Bolivian audience by staging the individuals who appeared in a photograph which, the night before, had been shown by Interior Minister Alfredo Rada as the smoking gun of an alleged conspiracy.
 It was an all local Adrian Monk episode.

-As it turned out, the picture was realand so were the people dressing military uniforms that it showed.
+As it turned out, the picture was real and so were the people dressing military uniforms that it showed.
 But they were not the individuals Minister Rada claimed they were.
 The guns seen in the picture were toys.
 Actually, it was a wrong interpretation of a picture.
 And the mistake was a further embarassment fo a government that, at least regarding the bloody episode of April 16, is losing credibility.
 At predawn hours that day, three people whom the government claims were plotting to kill President Evo Morales were shot dead during a police operation.
 Those in the picture were a group of players of two popular games, soft air and paint game.
 Teenagers –and not-too-young- go crazy for them.
 Four of those in the photograph went to TV to deny the official allegation that the group was a sort of ultra-rightist militia.
 They surprised an audience that didn’t know much about these games.

 Furthermore, an alleged member of the team in the photo the Minister showed was someone resembling an arch-enemy, Mauricio Iturri, of the rightwing Cruceño Youth Union.
 Rada claimed the alleged presence of Iturri in the group proved it was mischievous.
 But, for the Minister’s surprise, the person was not Iturri.